August 9, 2022

 In this model, the service which owns the event triggers the orchestrator, which proceeds to handle communication with the other microservices.
-In Logward we use a mix of both, eg the booking service triggers an event which is consumed and orchestrated to the Allocation, Scheduler and Payment services.
+At Logward we use a mix of both, e.g. the booking service triggers an event which is consumed and orchestrated to the Allocation, Scheduler and Payment services.

 3. Loose-coupling versus Tight-coupling

-The tighter the coupling, the more dependency, and therefore the greater the impact of one issue/error affecting the rest of the application.
+The tighter the coupling, the more dependency, and therefore the greater the impact of one issue or error affecting the rest of the application.
 It also requires more integration points, as a single service/module requires connections with many others.

-A loosely coupled system has microservices / sub-systems not dependent on each other for their functionality.
-A common example would be when you place an order on an e-commerce site and you get an email notification.
-Your order is processed irrespective of whether the email service works or not.
+A loosely coupled system has microservices, or sub-systems, which are not dependent on each other for their functionality.
+A common example would be placing an order on an e-commerce site and getting an email notification.
+The order is processed irrespective of whether the email service works or not.